JKRhb/sdf-coap-protocol-map/draft-romann-asdf-coap-protocol-map.md

 In the case of `sdfEvent`, a `subscribe` operation is supported when using CoAP.

-This operation is very similar to the `read` operation, with the main difference that a client should assume that the indicated resource is observable.
+This operation is very similar to the `read` operation, with the main difference that a client SHOULD always assume that the indicated resource is observable.
 If the observe option is not supported, the client SHOULD fall back to polling.
 While polling, a client is likely to receive responses only asynchronously (i.e., when the described event actually occurs).